-I was 6 years old, and used to staying busy with extracurriculars in the evenings and weekends back home.
+I was 6 years old and used to staying busy with extracurriculars in the evenings and weekends back home.
 Summer meant vacations abroad and visiting relatives in other cities.
 This was simply not the case when we moved to Canada.
-We had no relatives here; after-school classes or summer camp programs became unaffordable.
-Family summer vacations were no longer as easy or lengthy given my father's new work schedule.
+We had no relatives here, and after-school classes or summer camp programs became unaffordable.
+Family summer vacations were no longer as easy or lengthy with my father's new work schedule.

-I was perfectly content with watching cartoons and family sitcoms after school and on weekends, but my parents wanted my education to continue outside school hours.
-This was as accurate then as it is now: Keeping kids engaged and entertained away from screens can get costly!
-Expenses associated with museums, amusement parks, festivals, special events, sports leagues, activities, camps or classes can quickly add up and is just not feasible for many families.
+I was perfectly content watching cartoons and family sitcoms after school and on weekends, but my parents wanted my education to continue outside school hours.
+This was as accurate then as it is now: Keeping kids engaged and entertained away from screens can get costly.
+Expenses associated with museums, amusement parks, festivals, special events, sports leagues, activities, camps or classes can quickly add up and are just not feasible for many families.

 But I never noticed the financial strain we were under because my parents always kept me active.